embracing change: cultivating the courage to make choices

 I was very scared to leave my familiar world behind when I turned 30, i left my husband, my job, my country and moved to Los Angeles, where I didn’t know a single soul.
 Looking back it was very scary, but the best decision of my life.
 It lead me to yoga, it lead me to meeting many inspiring wonderful friends and teachers and eventually to live the life of my dreams.
 And guess what, it wasn’t at all about pushing hard and fighting my way, it was about embracing my vulnerability, my softness and learning to let go and surrender.
 Once I practiced this more often, things magically fell into place and I was faced with wonderful opportunities in front of me, where I just had to choose between yes and no.

 The following sequence will include forward and back bends, as well as some hip openers and soft stretches.
 Focus on the language of your body, when does it say yes, when does it say no, where do you feel the yes/no, in your heart, in your belly?
 Practice becoming familiar and in tune with your body’s language is very powerful and healing.
 Letting be whatever is present, releasing emotions and stories is the goal of this practice.
 We store a lot of these emotions in the hips, so enjoy the deep stretching here.
 All poses are held for 5 min, if not indicated otherwise.
+Watch my instructional video for further tips and guidance.

 Please allow in-between poses for neutralising stretches like table top, down dog, windshield wipers.